vicsz/cloud-lab/README.md

 ## 7 - Caching with Spring Boot

-### 7.1 - Add a slow / costly endpoint to the Application.
+### 7.1 - Add a slow , costly endpoint to the Application.

-One example would be performing converting a String to UpperCase.
+One example would be performing an uppercase operation on a String with a time delay.

 ```java
 @RestController